opentracing-contrib/go-observer/README.md

 As noble as our thoughts might be in fetching additional metrics (other than latency) for a span using an observer, there are some overhead costs.
-Not all observers need to observe all the span events, in which case, we are keeping a (or, some) handler function(s) empty.
-In effect, we will still call these functions, and that will incur overhead.
-To know more about this and other tradeoffs, checkout this [discussion](https://github.com/opentracing/opentracing-go/pull/135#discussion_r105497329)
+Not all observers need to observe all the span events, in which case, we may have to keep some callback function(s) empty.
+In effect, we will still call these functions, and that will incur unnecessary overhead.
+To know more about this and other tradeoffs, see this [discussion](https://github.com/opentracing/opentracing-go/pull/135#discussion_r105497329).